 Calculate the Cost of Using Your In House Office Paper Shredder

 Office Paper Shredders Cost You More

-Allowing an employee to discern what should be manually shredded and what should be disposed of in the trash is a very risky practice, It’s the only time a company allows an employee 100% discretion and it is quite possibly the riskiest place to allow it.
+Allowing an employee to discern what should be manually shredded and what should be disposed of in the trash is a very risky practice.
+Firstly, it’s the only time a company allows an employee 100% discretion.
+Secondly, it is quite possibly the riskiest place to allow it.

 The greatest cost of using an office shredder may be the cost to your reputation.
 And the fines associated with a breach.
 Shredded paper from an office shredder often can easily be put back together.
 Throwing your shredded paper out with the trash shows the bad guys what to take.
 Often times, busy employees allow paper to stack up next to the office shredder with good intentions to shred it later.
 But they often end up in the wrong hands or in the trash or recycling bin.